dentarg/auth0-blog/_posts/2018-02-21-using-python-flask-and-angular-to-build-modern-apps-part-1.markdown

 {% endraw %}
 {% endhighlight %}

-Now, you can run your Angular application (run `ng serve` on the `frontend` directory) to check if everything is working.
+With all these changes in place, you can run your Angular application (run `ng serve` on the `frontend` directory) to check if everything is working as expected.
 After Angular finishes compiling your app, you can browse to [`http://localhost:4200`](http://localhost:4200).
-There, you will see a page similar to this:
+On this URL, you will see a page similar to this:

 ![Using Angular to fetch data from a Flask application](https://cdn.auth0.com/blog/flask-angular/fetching-data.png)

-Before moving on, don't forget to save your progress:
+This wraps up the first part of the series.
+Therefore, before moving on to the next parts, don't forget to save your progress:

 ```bash
 git add .
 git commit -m "integrating Flask and Angular"
 ```

-## Identity Management and Security with Auth0

-Advantages of using Auth0

-### Creating the Auth0 API

 ### Creating the Auth0 Client